joabehenrique/flight-booking/README.md

 1. Fork this repository.
 2. Create a branch: `git checkout -b <nome_branch>`.
 3. Make your changes and commit them: `git commit -m '<commit_message>'`
-4. Send to the original branch: `git push origin Exlivery / <local>`
+4. Send to the original branch: `git push origin Flightex / <local>`
 5. Create the pull request.

 Alternatively, see the GitHub documentation at [how to create a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)..